evrythng/epcis2.js/README.md

 all the attributes associated to this particular CBV.
 The list of all CBVs and the respective attributes can be viewed in ./src/cbv/cbv.js.

+### Custom vocabulary attributes

+You can import all the `vtype` for the `VocabularyElement` type.
+The list of all this Vocabulary can be viewed in ./src/cbv/vtype.js.

 ### Constants